TheLifeProject/FormBuilder-Development/readme.txt

 * Feature: Allow ~variable~ fields in thankyou text.
 * Feature: Option to show all fields in autoresponder.
 * Feature: Allow admin bar to show all forms on the current page/index.
+* Feature: Included new sample CSS for right-to-left languages.
 * Bug Fix: Quotes in ThankYou text remain encoded which breaks HTML
 * Bug Fix: Name/Email matching was too broad.
 * Bug Fix: Fixed ability to create new forms.